Thiruvananthapuram: Culture

 The Malayalam film Industry was started in Thiruvananthapuram.
-The first Malayalam feature film, Vigathakumaran directed by J. C. Daniel was released in Thiruvananthapuram.
-J. C. Daniel is considered the father of Malayalam film industry.
+The first Malayalam feature film, Vigathakumaran, directed by J. C. Daniel, was released in Thiruvananthapuram.
+J. C. Daniel is considered the father of the Malayalam film industry.
 He also established the first film studio in Kerala, the Travancore National Pictures at Thiruvananthapuram in 1926.
 The International Film Festival of Kerala (IFFK), which is held every year in December, is one of Asia's largest film festivals in terms of viewer participation.
 In addition to various film festivals, the presence of the Central Board of Film Certification's regional office, many movie studios and production facilities like the Uma Studio, Chitranjali Studio, Merryland Studio, Kinfra Film and Video Park and Vismayas Max contribute to the growth of Thiruvananthapuram as a centre of cinema.

 Apart from the famous Padmanabhaswamy Temple, the city's architecture is championed by the Napier Museum and Thiruvananthapuram Zoo, one of the oldest zoos in India.
 Other architectural landmarks include Kuthira Malika Palace, Kowdiar Palace, Attukal Bhagavathy Temple, Beemapally Mosque, Connemara Market, and the Mateer Memorial Church.
 Thiruvananthapuram was the main centre of Laurie Baker's architecture.